matthieugayon/graphql-track-api/README.md

 ## 2. Seed a user

-Since the /graphql endpoint is protected, you need to create a user and login with its credentials.
+Since the /graphql endpoint is protected, create a user and login with its credentials.
 For that matter we created a seed utility.
 Run it with

 ```bash